connexcs/docs/customer-ratecard.md

   ![alt text][customer-ratecard-advance5]

 5. Once the upload completes click on the file name, map the rate card fields against the system fields.
-(Add GIF here)

   ![alt text][map-giff]